genesiscommunitysuccess/docs/docs/server-reference/other-modules/DbToGenesis/dbtogenesis.md

 The configuration is made up of two well-defined sections: process configuration and Genesis stream configurations.

-The process definition is made up of several fields that will setup the main configuration of the process:
+The process definition is made up of several fields that will se tup the main configuration of the process: